awsdocs/amazon-aurora-user-guide/doc_source/Aurora.AuroraMySQL.Compare-v2-v3.md

  With Aurora MySQL version 3, Aurora MySQL supports multithreaded replication\.
 For usage information, see [Multithreaded binary log replication \(Aurora MySQL version 3 and higher\)](AuroraMySQL.Replication.MySQL.md#binlog-optimization-multithreading)\.

 **Note**
- We still recommend not using multithreaded replication with Aurora MySQL version 1 and version 2\.
+We still recommend not using multithreaded replication with Aurora MySQL version 2\.

 ### Transaction compression for binary log replication<a name="AuroraMySQL.binlog-transaction-compression"></a>